emmanuelay/emmanuelay.github.io/content/posts/hello.md

 tags: ["hugo","css"]
 ---

 For the longest I've been meaning to publish my own site.
+But for some reason I've never taken the time to actually do it.

-I've been journalling for the last couple of years and grown into the habit of collecting my plans and thoughts in writing.
-Getting content published is so easy to do today, just write your stuff on Medium or sign up on one of all the 1-click Wordpress hosting solutions available.
-But if you're a developer and you care about whats going on underneath it all, its not that simple...
+I've been journalling for the last couple of years and grown into the habit of collecting my thoughts and ideas in writing.

 <!--more-->

-I've actually given Wordpress a go, but you know how that ends...
-I spend a month finding the perfect theme only to discover that it has kinks that I don't like.
-And when I found a theme I did like  that fits my needs, adjusting the last 1% requires getting my hands dirty in someone elses pile of CSS.
-Even if that was fixable, the rendered HTML from Wordpress is not.

-To get it just right, you need to have control over the process of putting content into templates and publishing it.
-Since my content is static and hosting is free on Github, I opted to go with Hugo - A Golang-based static site generator.
+To publish this i opted to go with something that gives me total control of the html/css and supports markdown for content.

+I found [Hugo](https://gohugo.io), a static site generator built with [Go](https://go.dev), to be just the right tool for the job.
+It was a bit quirky to get up and running, but once I learned the basics - it was quite pleasant.
+Github provides the ability to generate and publish Hugo-based websites using [Github Actions](https://github.com/features/actions), so I decided to put everything there.

 And here we are.
 A simple enough website, using plain old markdown rendered into handcrafted HTML with a side of my own CSS.
-Publishing is as easy as pushing a markdown to a git-repo.
+Full flexibility and the git-based publishing workflow.
 I'm finally done.